Jack Cohen (biologist): Other activities

 Cohen worked as a consultant for science fiction television shows and science fiction novels regarding the creation of plausible aliens.
 The writers who acknowledged his assistance included Anne McCaffrey for the Dragonriders of Pern; Harry Harrison for his Eden trilogy; Larry Niven, Jerry Pournelle and Steven Barnes for their Legacy of Heorot; James White of Sector General fame; David Gerrold for the Chtorr ecology; and Terry Pratchett for several works.

 Cohen and fellow University of Warwick researcher Ian Stewart, a mathematician, collaborated with Terry Pratchett to write four Science of Discworld books, which accompany his Discworld series.
 Pratchett made them both "Honorary Wizards of the Unseen University" at the same 1999 ceremony where the University of Warwick gave Pratchett an honorary degree.
 Anne McCaffrey dedicated All the Weyrs of Pern (1991) to Jack and Judy Cohen and credited Jack with making fact of her fiction.

 Cohen and Stewart also co-authored books on epistemology.

 Cohen was a member of the high IQ society Mensa.
 He was one of the small groups of British Mensans who persuaded science fiction author Isaac Asimov to visit the United Kingdom in June 1974.

-He had a long-standing interest in the design and natural balance of (particularly manmade) lake ecosystems, having designed new filtration systems but also led in reinstating Victorian designed systems at various locations around the UK.
+He had a long-standing interest in the design and natural balance of (particularly manmade) lake ecosystems, having designed new filtration systems but also led in reinstating Victorian designed systems at various locations around the UK (once describing Victorian ecosystems as failures of Frobenius integrability.)

 In 2009, he became a patron of the anti-circumcision charity NORM-UK.

 His hobbies, according to the author profiles in his books, included boomerang-throwing and keeping strange animals.
+In fact, he kept a salt water aquarium and carefully nurtured a colony of amoebae for over 30 years, observations of which provided many useful ideas (Personal Communication with Jack Cohen, 2009.
+Communicated by William Sulis.)